Walking Tour of Old Goa's Churches - Photo 1, Walking Tour of Old Goa's Churches

 Itinerary

-Next, visit the Church of St. Francis of Assisi, the Goa Archaeological Museum, and the Kristu Kala Mandir art gallery, which is located on the church grounds and features an extensive collection of Christian art.
-The gallery occupies the old Archbishop's Palace.
+The next stop is the Church of St. Francis of Assisi, built during the Portuguese Viceroyalty of India, and the nearby Goa Archaeological Museum and Kristu Kala Mandir art gallery.
+The gallery, located in the Church's grounds, features an extensive collection of Christian art within the former Archbishop's Palace.

-Proceed to the Goa Cathedral, also known as Se Catedral de Santa Catarina, which is the largest See in Asia.
-Near this impressive Portuguese-colonial-style building, you will find the statue of Jesus.
+You will then visit the Goa Cathedral, also known as Se Catedral de Santa Catarina, the Seat of the Archbishop of Goa and the largest See in Asia.
+Nearby, see the statue of Jesus next to this striking Portuguese-colonial-style building.

-Your tour will also include the Gateway to the Palace of Yusuf Adil Shah, the Viceroy Arch marking the entrance to Old Goa, and the St. Cajetan Church, known for its views over the Mandovi River and Divar Island, concluding your panoramic tour of Old Goa's religious history.
+Throughout your tour, you will also visit the Gateway to the Palace of Yusuf Adil Shah, the Viceroy Arch, which marks the entrance to Old Goa, and the St. Cajetan Church.
+This last church offers views over the Mandovi River and Divar Island, concluding your panoramic tour of the religious history of Old Goa.

 Included